hotmeteor/spectator/README.md

 }
 ```

+## Core Concepts

+### Approach

+Spectator works by registering a custom middleware that performs request and response validation against a spec.

+### Dependencies

+For those interested in contributing to Spectator, it is worth familiarizing yourself with the core dependencies used for spec testing:

+- `cebe/php-openapi`: Used to parse specs into usable arrays
+- `opis/json-schema`: Used to perform validation of an object/array against a spec

 ## Credits

 - [Adam Campbell](https://github.com/hotmeteor)
 - Inspired by [Laravel OpenAPI](https://github.com/mdwheele/laravel-openapi) package by [Dustin Wheeler](https://github.com/mdwheele)
 - [All Contributors](../../contributors)

 ## License